-My methodology starts by close observation afforded by digital colour and size enhancements of hundreds of images I shoot before choosing one, or a compilation of images, to make an interesting subject.
+My methodology is influenced by my long experience with trees.
+In the bark drawings, I start with close observation afforded by digital colour and size enhancements of hundreds of images I shoot before choosing one, or a compilation of images, to make an interesting subject.
 The work is meticulous, closely cropped, without context, inviting viewers to draw near for a closer look and allowing a more intimate portrait to emerge.
-Colour, pattern and luminosity are enhanced to let the bark's complexity shine through.
-Drawings are on paper mostly using ink and colour pencils, while with bark paintings, I’m using metallics to highlight bark structures and the life forms that inhabit its surface.
-I search for that fluidity of line and sensitivity of colour that describes shapes and forms of the bark, giving voice to the tree's story.
+Colour, pattern, and luminosity are enhanced to let the bark's complexity shine through.
+Drawings are on paper mostly using ink and colour pencils, or sometimes using metallic inks to highlight bark structures.
+The paintings deal more with the geometry of the forested landscape, utilizing wood veneer and acrylic on cradled wood panel to represent the forest itself and the pattern of annual growth.
+In both drawings and paintings, I search for that fluidity of line and sensitivity of colour that describes shapes and forms of the bark and wood, giving voice to the tree's story.
 I celebrate what the eye often overlooks.